 More than 5 million car accidents happen in the US annually.
 Luckily, most involve only property damage – that is, damage to the vehicles rather than the people involved.
 However, whether a severe accident or a minor fender bender, you may be too shocked to think clearly, so educating yourself ahead of time is crucial.
-You could take steps to protect your interests if you were involved in a collision.
+You could take steps to protect your legal rights and safety if you were involved in a collision..
 Of course, the first thing to do is to see if anyone in your vehicle has been injured.
 Also, check on the other driver if another vehicle was involved.

 In these cases, your car insurance will play the most significant part.
 Even if you have insurance, now it’s the time to decide whether it’s worth it to change insurance providers or if you’re getting the most value out of your premium.
 It’s wise to find a reputable brokerage to assist you in finding the best prices for your car insurance.
 Start by looking up car insurance rate quotes online to find the one with the best reviews.
 Your insurance must include direct compensation-property damage, third-party liability, statutory accident benefits coverage, and uninsured motorist coverage.